mebeim/aoc/2019/README.md

 ```

 We use the characters `'1'` through `'4'` here just because the nodes in our
-graph are identified by thir corresponding character on the grid, and we want
+graph are identified by their corresponding character on the grid, and we want
 to have four different identifiers of course.

 Since we are going to re-start the search using the a new graph, first we'll